shirish-heller/A_Star_Algo_Based_PathFinder_visualizer/README.md

-<div>This is a visualizer tool where you can create a path in a grid and find shortest distance finding using the A-Star algo with heuristics and visualize it.</div>
+This is a visualizer tool where you can create a path in a grid and find shortest distance finding using the A-Star algo with heuristics and visualize it.
 # Screenshots
 <div>
 <span>